gabfr/data-engineering-nanodegree/2-cloud-data-warehouses/L4_Project_-_Data_Warehouse/README.md

  - `python create_tables.py` - It will drop the tables if exists, and then create it (again);
  - `python etl.py` - This script does two principal tasks:
      - Copy (load) the logs from the dataset's S3 bucket to the staging tables;
      - Translate all data from the staging tables to the analytical tables with `INSERT ...
-SELECt` statements.
+SELECT` statements.

 ## Analyzing the results